rjw57/dtcwtfusion/docs/algorithm.rst

 1. Compute the cross-correlation image :math:`C = (I \cdot w) \star (T \cdot w)` where :math:`w` is a two-dimensional Hanning window, :math:`\cdot` denotes pixel-wise multiplication and :math:`\star` is the cross-correlation operator.
+Normalise this cross-correlation, :math:`C \rightarrow C \cdot (w
+   \star w)`.

 2. Find the location of the maximum of :math:`C` and compute the corresponding translational shift for that location.
+The maximum is found ignoring an apron around the edge of the image to avoid over matching of small overlap-regions.

 3. Warp :math:`I` according to that translation.